 |

-Bunny contractor short of cash by Wayne Moore - Castanet
+Bunny contractor short of cash January 30, 2009 Wayne Moore - Castanet Story: 44731 The company hired by the City

 of Kelowna to eliminate the city's feral rabbit population is quickly running

 out of cash.
 January, 2009 The B.C.
 Ministry of Environment imposed strict reporting requirements and other regulations on TRACS, once the group began trapping rabbits themselves, rather than have the contractor, EBB kill them.
 Pens built to house the rabbits had to meet specific criteria, but lo and behold, their guidelines didn't work.
 A large pen, endorsed by the Ministry, wasn't escape-proof.
 Therefore, additional expenses were borne by TRACS as they went about rebuilding.
 Also, the rabbits weren't to be moved or adopted out without government permission.
 However, once it was discovered that nobody was overseeing EBB, TRACS stopped reporting.
 The MoE is being contacted regarding the matter, as its requirements aren't necessarily followed by the general public, other agencies, or even local government.
 Ian Wilson, Urban Forestry Supervisor for the City of Kelowna, found out that the City had breached the Ministry's requirements by allowing rabbits to be given to rescue groups and the SPCA for adoption.
 These rabbits and their offspring are domestic, of the European variety, the same ones that can be purchased from pet stores or breeders.
 They have been abandoned by people who had them as pets and dumped them outdoors.
 Sometimes they are picked up as strays and brought to rescue groups or humane societies for rehoming.
 This situation has been nothing short of a debacle, and is representative of government inaction on animal welfare issues.
 Rules and regulations for rabbits are hopelessly outdated and unclear, offering little or no protection for these creatures.
 Unfortunately, the SPCA hasn't done much, if any, speaking on their behalf, either.
-For more information click here; be a voice for change, locally, provincially, and federally!
+For more information, please contact us.
+Be a voice for change, locally, provincially, and federally!
+Write to government officials.
 Note: The above Castanet news story indicates that there were no offers of assistance from other groups, other than TRACS.
 Our group, as well as several others have offered our services to the city.
 Read more February 1, 2009

 Dear Mayor and Council, As President of the Rabbit Advocacy Group of BC, I am writing to correct misinformation that was in a January 30, 2009 Castanet news article.
 Ian Wilson is quoted as saying that TRACS was the only group willing to help with live-trapping and housing of Kelowna's rabbits.
 My most recent e-mail to Council and Mr Wilson, dated January 21st, clearly states that while our group can only accept a few rabbits at no expense to the City, my husband and I are willing to continue to help support TRACS financially, in addition to directing funds to the City for any arrangement Council may make in working with rescue/advocacy organizations like TRACS.
 I ask that you avail yourselves of our offer of help and look forward to hearing from you.
 We can work together and save the lives of the remaining rabbits.
 Sincerely,

 Comment: Kelowna Council met on February 2nd to discuss the ongoing rabbit debacle.
 Evidently people are still freeing rabbits trapped by EBB, and some property/business owners are refusing to let traps be set up on their land.
 The City and EBB have also been receiving threatening phone calls and some e-mails.
 Of course, what else would they expect?
 People from all over have been expressing their outrage since day one.
 To date EBB has murdered over 600 rabbits, with 67 killed in the last two weeks!
 The Responsible Animal Care Society, Rabbit Advocacy Group of BC, Vernon Rabbit Rescue, and Warren Peace Bunny Sanctuary have come together in a partnership to prevent any more rabbits from being exterminated.
 Our initiative, consisting of a short and longer term plan, will be presented to Council in the next week.
-Rabbits subject of 'hate mail'
+Rabbits subject of 'hate mail' February 3, 2009 by Wayne Moore – Castanet Story: 44793

 Kelowna